uzukwujp/darey-devops-pbl-projetcs/project 2/project2.md

 #### Congratulations!

-In this guide, we have built a flexible foundation for serving PHP websites and applications to your visitors, using Nginx as web server and MySQL as database management system.
+In this , we have built a flexible foundation for serving PHP websites and applications to your visitors, using Nginx as web server and MySQL as database management system.

 ![](images/medal_2.png)